-Omega-3 (fish oil) is an essential fatty acid that keeps your heart healthy.
+Omega-3 (fish oil) is an essential fatty fish acid that keeps your heart healthy.
 Omega-3 reduces triglyceride levels.
-Too much triglycerides can lead to high blood pressure and heart disease.
+Too many triglycerides can lead to high blood pressure and heart disease.

-Omega-3 is found in seafood, nuts, and some vegetables, but you can find Omega-3 supplements in your pharmacy or local drug store.
+Omega-3 fish oil is found in seafood, nuts, and some vegetables, but you can find Omega-3 supplements in your pharmacy or local drug store.
 Some pharmacies offer free delivery for prescriptions and vitamins.

 Dosage: Adults in good general health can take up to 3gm of Omega-3 per day.

 Want Healthy Nails, Hair, and Skin?
 Take Biotin.

 Biotin is a type of B vitamin that can support your metabolism, cells, and the health of your skin and nails.

 Biotin is usually found in wheat bread, eggs, dairy, fish, and nuts.
 If you have dietary restrictions, have your blood drawn to see if you need more Biotin.

 Dosage: Adults with no health problems can take about 30mcg of Biotin daily.

 Want to Boost Your Immunity?
 Take Vitamin C.

 Vitamin C is also known as ascorbic acid.
 It helps bones and tissues repair themselves and supplements can boost your immunity if you’re fighting a cold.